 - → Cultivate a shared understanding of the organization's mission and core values.
 Include the firm's commitment to intercultural capacity as integral to the firm's activities and decision-making. - → Insert positive cues into your communications to reinforce an equitable culture.
-Make it clear that the organization values diversity and that it considers the capacity to bridge cultural difference to be a key leadership competency.
-This can help increase trust by signalling to nonmajority individuals that the firm is serious about authentically including a myriad of voices, perspectives, and cultural practices.30 - → Increase the feeling of social belonging in the firm by ensuring that all are welcomed and are receiving the cues they need to feel that it is genuine.31 - → Convey that nondominant groups are seen and valued by reflecting diverse identity groups in your choice of art, food at meetings, inspirational stories, room names, etc.32 - → Publicly recognize individuals who, through their actions, exhibit commitment to increasing the value of diversity and equitable practices.
+Your firm's public stance on broader social and racial justice issues, if supported by genuine action, can help make internal conversations about and commitments to equity and inclusion more authentic and trustworthy.
+Make it clear that the organization values diversity and that it considers the capacity to bridge cultural differences to be a key leadership competency.
+This can help increase trust by signaling to nonmajority individuals that the firm is serious about including a myriad of voices, perspectives, and cultural practices.30 - → Increase the feeling of social belonging in the firm by ensuring that all are welcomed and are receiving the cues they need to feel that it is genuine.31 - → Convey that nondominant groups are seen and valued by reflecting diverse identity groups in your choice of, for example, art, food at meetings, inspirational stories, and room names.32 (See the Engaging Community guide.)

+→ Publicly recognize individuals who, through their actions, demonstrate commitment to increasing the value of diversity and equitable practices.